zalando/engineering-principles/README.md

 #### Service Degradation
 In synchronous calls, we react to remote dependency failures by degrading a service until the remote dependency is working again.
 This means that your system must be aware of remote dependency health.
 It needs to detect failure and also notice when an external dependency becomes healthy again.

+In asynchronous processing scenarios, you usually have more flexibility in processing service delivery time.
+Hence, you can live with temporary remote failures and delay processing with retries.
+However, service degradation is also an option here, if otherwise processing delays due to remote failures are not acceptable.

 #### Use Low-Tech Coupling
 Low-tech coupling reduces issues resulting from changes in communicating systems, and can reduce complexity and dependencies.
 An example of low-tech coupling is service discovery via DNS.
 Communication should be done over interoperable protocols like HTTP instead of, for example, RMI.